 Getting there: B, Q to Brighton Beach, then take the B1 bus to Manhattan Beach

 Low tide brings ideal swimming conditions at Orchard Beach.
-Photo by Jose Ayala Jr. Photography via Flickr.
+Photo by Mommy Poppins

 Long Island Sound in Pelham Bay Park

 Getting there: 6 to Pelham Bay Park, then take the Bx5 or Bx12 bus to Orchard Beach.
 Be sure to confirm the schedule before heading out.
-This bus service is typically offered just Memorial Day weekend through Labor Day weekend.
-Parking is available for $10-$13 on weekends; $8 on weekdays.
+This bus service is typically offered from Memorial Day weekend through Labor Day weekend.
+Parking is available for $11-$14 on weekends; $9 on weekdays.

 Pelham Bay Park is NYC's largest green space and features plenty of attractions, including this mile-long, crescent-shaped, man-made beach on the Long Island Sound, affectionately nicknamed the "Bronx Riviera."
 While the Sound doesn't offer the excitement of waves, the calmness of the water is better for little swimmers.

-This popular spot has two playgrounds, a promenade, and a central pavilion with a snack bar that serves hot dogs, hamburgers and more, changing rooms, showers, and bathrooms.
+This popular beach in NYC has two playgrounds, a promenade, and a central pavilion with a snack bar that serves hot dogs, hamburgers, and more.
+There are changing rooms, showers, and bathrooms.
 Once you tire of sun and sand, hop the Bx29 bus to City Island, which is just minutes away, for a seafood dinner and ice cream.

 Rockaway Beach, where the surf is up in NYC.
 Photo by Julienne Schaer for NYCGo